Code-Institute-Submissions/Milestone-project-two-8/README.md

 ## Inspiration

-* From my 8 year old **Daughter** who always  encourages me with her ideas and suggestions in building project ! 🤔
+* From my 8 year old **Daughter** who always  encourages me with her ideas and suggestions in building this project ! 🤔